OronDF343/SenseMods/README.md

 Currently, the following features are available:

 * Unlimited number of apps in each folder (also known as "Infinifolders")
+* Use volume buttons to wake the device (AOSP-compatible code!)

 # License
 ![GPLv3 Logo](http://www.gnu.org/graphics/gplv3-127x51.png?raw=true)